moriyoshi-kasuga/LiteGUI/README.md

         }
         ```

     - Add the `LiteGUI` dependency to your `dependencies` block.
-Remember to replace `vX.Y.Z` with the latest version tag.

         ```kotlin
         dependencies {
-            compileOnly("com.github.moriyoshi-kasuga:LiteGUI:vX.Y.Z")
+            compileOnly("com.github.moriyoshi-kasuga:LiteGUI:v0.4.0")
             // ... other dependencies
         }
         ```